daithal/saswara-rigveda/README.md

 ### Rigveda Text Enhancement
 1. Programmatically added dIrghasvarita to the [ITX](https://sanskritdocuments.org/doc_veda/) files and transliterated to Kannada and Devanagari
 2. Splitting few lengthy compound words based on Sandhi rules to make it easier for chanters.
 For this I am referring to [Rigveda Samhita Damodar Satavalekar](https://archive.org/details/OhON_rigveda-samhita-damodar-satavalekar) and few Kannada Rigveda Samhita books and few based on my own convenience while learning.
-3. To maintain the word clarity and ease of chanting while preserving the accuracy of the swara and the laya, programmatically enhanced each Richas with alternate color coding of relevant words.
-Being a student of rigveda, I am constantly implementing this new method of "colored word grouping" as I progress through in my learning.
-4. To preserve the traditional Samhita literature style, removed spaces between words and added avagrahAs.
+3. To preserve the traditional Samhita literature style, removed spaces between words and added avagrahAs.
 Ref to books ([NirnaySagar](https://archive.org/details/RikSamhitaDamagedAndTornNirnayaSagarPress/page/n115/mode/2up) and [source-2](https://archive.org/details/in.ernet.dli.2015.406020)),
-5. Adding Rishi, Devata and Chadas to each sUkatas for the pArAyaNa perspective.
+4. Adding Rishi, Devata and Chadas to each sUkatas for the pArAyaNa perspective.
 For this I am referring to Rigveda source by [Maharishi Mahesh Yogi](http://vedicreserve.miu.edu/rk_veda.htm)
-6. Specifying sUkta beginning word (agnimILa iti, ashvinA iti etc) before starting the pArAyaNa for each sUktas
+5. Specifying sUkta beginning word (agnimILa iti, ashvinA iti etc) before starting the pArAyaNa for each sUktas
+6. Vedic students may have noticed during chanting complex letter and words are separated and combined in a specific pattern to match the swara and laya.
+Currently none of the Vedic books or manuscripts clearly specify this notation and it takes long time for students to figure out and learn.
+As an experiment, in order to speed up the learning process, I have implemented a method to group and display the words in the mantra exactly in a manner as they are being chanted while preserving the accuracy of the swara and the laya.
+To distinguish the words, alternate words colored in black and red.
+As the ultimate objective is to quicky learn and memorize the mantras, I am assuming this will greatly increase the overall time taken by the students to learn and chant the mantras.
+Please note this is still work in progress and I have applied this method for Mandala 1 and 3 showing in the column #4 in the above table.
 7. Ongoing work involves continuous improvement, proof reading and enhancements.
 For any questions, suggestions, or collaboration in this project, reach me out at via email mentioned below.

 **ದಯಾನಂದ ಐತಾಳ  DAYANANDA AITHAL, USA <dithal29@gmail.com>**